-We caught up with Brad to hear about what the Minnesota NHL Alumni has accomplished and his vision for the group in the future.
+We caught up with Brad to hear about what the MN NHL Alumni has accomplished, and his vision for the group in the future.

 MN NHL Alumni: So what made you want to take the leap and become the group’s president?

-Brad Maxwell: It’s just something I wanted to do – it felt natural.
-Then President Tom Reid had the position for almost 20 years and he was increasingly busy with his restaurant [Tom Reid’s Hockey City Pub] and demands of being a broadcaster for the Wild, so when he said the position was open, I thought, at the time, it was something I should do.
+Brad Maxwell: It’s just something I wanted to do.
+It felt natural.
+Then-president Tom Reid had the position for almost 20 years and he was increasingly busy with his restaurant [Tom Reid’s Hockey City Pub] and his demands of being a broadcaster for the Wild, so when he said the position was open, I thought, at the time, it was something I should do.
 It’s worked out very well.